-SPRITE(T,spriteno) returns a bitmap showing all the sprites currently in collision with the requested sprite.
+SPRITE(T,spriteno)...returns a bitmap showing all the sprites currently in collision with the requested sprite.
 Bits 0-63 in the returned integer represent a current collision with sprites 1 to 64 respectively:

-bit 0 for sprite 1, bit 1 sprite 2, bit 62 for sprite 63,and bit 63 for sprite 64.
-SPRITE(E,spriteno) returns a bitmap showing which if any edges of the screen the sprite is in contact with: bit 0 for left side of screen, bit 1 for top of screen, bit 2 for right side of screen, and bit 3 for bottom of screen.
-If sprite(E,spriteno) AND 1 Then 'collision with left of screen Else If sprite(E,spriteno) AND 2 Then 'collision with top of screen Else If sprite(E,spriteno) AND 4 Then 'collision with right of screen Else If sprite(E,spriteno) AND 4 Then 'collision with right of screen Else If sprite(E,spriteno) AND 8 Then 'collision with bottom of screen
+bit 0 for sprite 1, bit 1 sprite 2, ..... bit 62 for sprite 63,and bit 63 for sprite 64.
+SPRITE(E, spriteno) returns a bitmap showing which if any edges of the screen the sprite is in contact with:

+bit 0 for left side of screen, bit 1 for top of screen, bit 2 for right side of screen, and bit 3 for bottom of screen.

+If sprite(E,spriteno) AND 1 Then

+'collision with left of screen

+Else If sprite(E, spriteno) AND 2 Ther

+'collision with top of screen

+Else If sprite(E, spriteno) AND 4 Ther

+'collision with right of screen

+Else If sprite(E, spriteno) AND 8 Ther

+'collision with bottom of screen